We receive a high number of housing applications daily. Please allow us 10 working days to process your application.

 If you have completed a housing register application and you have not received a reply from us yet, please do not complete another application.

-We are working hard to process all applications as quickly as possible and apologise for this delay.
+We are working hard to process all applications as quickly as possible and apologise for any delays.

-A letter or email will be sent to you as soon as the application is processed.
+A letter or email will be sent to you as soon as your application is processed.

 Thank you for your understanding and patience.